 According to the report, more than two in five (44%) motorists purchased their last car from a new car dealership and just over a third of drivers (34%) went to a second-hand dealer.
 Just over one in ten (13%) went to a private seller.

 The report also found that while new car dealers are more popular overall, this is not the case for younger people.
 Nearly two in five (39%) 18-34 year olds used second-hand dealers, while just over a third (34%) used a new car dealership.
 This trend is reversed for older drivers, with 34% of 35-54 year olds buying from second-hand dealers while 41% went to a new car dealership.
 More than half (54%) of over 55s went to a new car dealer compared to 31% who used a second-hand dealer.

 James Broadhead, CEO of Close Brothers Motor Finance said: “The way people buy cars is evolving, as the internet is making consumers more conscious of what they want.
 But the research makes it clear that people still look to dealers for advice and support, and there are real opportunities on offer to dealers who have the right insight into what their customers are looking for.
 The time that people save when searching for a car if they speak to a dealer is stark, and this is a statistic that dealers can use to prove the importance of speaking to someone who knows what they are doing.
 Clearly the one-to-one conversation is still of the utmost importance when it comes to buying a car.”

 The Britain Under the Bonnet report looks at consumers’ attitudes and car buying behaviours – along with views from dealerships across the country – to give a comprehensive view of the UK’s automotive sphere in 2017.
-Please visit Britain Under the Bonnet - Lifting the lid on the UK's motor industry in 2017

 * Britain Under the Bonnet methodology